CHILD SAFETY COMMITMENT STATEMENT

-At St. Christopher’s we provide a safe and secure environment that nurtures each child’s potential and well-being, with an appreciation and active response to the voice of every child.
-We hold the care, safety and well-being of children and young people as a central and fundamental responsibility of our school.
-Our commitment is drawn from and inherent in the teaching and mission of Jesus Christ, with love, justice and the sanctity of each human person at the heart of our Catholic Identity (CECV Commitment Statement to Child Safety).
+St. Christopher’s Catholic Primary School holds the care, safety, and wellbeing of children and young people as a central and fundamental responsibility of Catholic education.
+This commitment is drawn from and inherent to the teaching and mission of Jesus Christ, with love, justice, and the sanctity of each human person at the heart of the Gospel.

 St. Christopher’s Catholic Primary School has a universal expectation for the protection of children.
 It is resolutely committed to ensuring that all those engaged in Catholic education in Victoria promote the inherent dignity of children and young people and their fundamental right to be respected and nurtured in a safe school environment.
 This is particularly so for the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and children with a disability.

 St Christopher’s Catholic Primary School has a moral, legal and mission-driven responsibility to create nurturing school environments where children and young people are respected, their voices are heard, and where they are safe and feel safe.

 When allegations of abuse concerning children and young people are raised, St. Christopher’s Catholic Primary School will take prompt action to have these appropriately referred and investigated.
 St. Christopher’s Catholic Primary School will strive for continual improvement that is responsive to emerging thinking, evidence, and practice, so as to eliminate the possibility of abuse occurring in the first place.

 Creating child-safe school environments is a dynamic process that involves active participation and responsibility by schools, families, and their communities.
 It is marked by collaboration, vigilance, and proactive approaches across policies, procedures, curriculum and practices.